 Grilling is a fast and furious process.
 Aside from meat, which needs to reach a specific internal temperature, most food items can cook in under 10 minutes, and require just a few flips.
 Grilling is an easy and healthy method to prepare your food, as it requires no extra fat, except for a little extra virgin olive oil to prevent sticking; plus, any fat produced during the grilling process falls away to the coals below.

 Throw the following unique foods on the grill and see how it transforms their flavour, giving them new life and sparking ideas for creative new recipes.
 A lot of them pair well together, so you can cook every component of your meal all in one place.

 Forget ordering in.
 The only way to eat pizza is from the grill!
 Making homemade pizza on the grill gives your crust those beautiful grill marks and the flame-kissed taste of a wood-fire brick oven, the way it was meant.
 Brush your pizza crust, either store bought or homemade, with olive oil and place it directly on the grill.
 Once you see grill marks, remove it from the heat.
 Flip the crust and add your sauce, cheese and toppings.
 Place it back on the BBQ for a few more minutes until the cheese is nice and bubbly.

 Shellfish is always intimidating, but give it a shot, it’s pretty much fool-proof.
 Both clams and oysters barbecue up great with very little preparation.
 For grilling clams, just clean: place in a bucket of cold water with cornmeal to extract any sand.
 Dry the shells, brush them with olive oil, and place on the grill for two to three minutes at high heat.
 They’re done when the shells pop open.
-For oysters, clean them the same way and place them on the grill, flat-side up.
+For oysters, clean them the same way and place them on the indoor bbq grill, flat-side up.
 Cook until shells open, about five minutes.